|

 which made it an Austro-Prussian war.

-What was the background of the War of the Bavarian Succession?
+What Was the Background of the War of the Bavarian Succession?

 Bavarian elector Maximilian III